-Also known as America's Housing Policy Lab, MTW is a national demonstration program for public housing authorities to design and test affordable housing strategies.
-Lessons learned by MTW agencies can influence national housing policy to improve programs and services for all families.
-MTW agencies can waive some program regulations to design innovative initiatives which target at least one of the three statutory objectives of the MTW demonstration.
-Using MTW flexibilities, we have executed 29 innovative initiatives based on the three statutory objectives of the MTW demonstration:
+Also known as America's Housing Policy Lab, Moving to Work (MTW) is a national demonstration program for public housing authorities to design and test affordable housing strategies.
+Fewer than 4% of all housing authorities are designated MTW agencies, but lessons learned by these agencies can influence - and have influenced - national housing policy to enhance the quality of programs and services for all families.